 - No width options

-These are great lace-up shoes for everyday use, especially for someone with arthritis.
+These are great lace-up shoes for everyday use, especially for someone with arthritic feet or joints.

 "They have a cork and latex footbed that provides great support through the arch and midfoot and a knit upper area that can accommodate bone spurs of the toes," explains Tim Oldani, DPM, podiatrist at Missouri Foot and Ankle in St. Louis.
 "For those that need even more support, this footbed can be removed and one's custom orthotic can be used."